mrmckain/Herbarium_Genomics/README.md

 <b>Note: You will need have <a href="https://curl.haxx.se/download.html">curl</a> installed.</b>

-The mitochondrial and nuclear databases can be made using the these commands:
+The mitochondrial and nuclear databases can be made using the these commands and requires the gzipped files downloaded in the previous step to be present in working directory:

 Mitochondrial: